vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       Thread-safe.

       *id*
-         The format identifier: one of VSPresetFormat_ or a custom registered format.
+         The format identifier: one of VSPresetVideoFormat_ or a custom registered format.

       Returns NULL if the identifier is not known.